Alerting

 Terminology

-- An alert group defines a set of users and webhooks to notify when an instance exhibits noteworthy or unexpected behavior, such as execution failures.
+- An alert group is a set of users and webhooks that you notify when an instance exhibits noteworthy or unexpected behavior, such as execution failures.

 - An alert trigger specifies the conditions that initiate an alert monitor.
-Triggers can be configured for:
+You can configure triggers for:

 - Performance issues (e.g., exceeded execution time thresholds)